If you still have questions after reviewing this page please email firstname.lastname@example.org.

 What requirements are needed to enter into the MS program?

 You must have an undergraduate degree to be considered for the graduate program.
 The admission committee considers all aspects of the application, including (not in a particular order) statement of purpose/interest in the program, grades, GRE scores, letters of recommendation, strength of courses taken, and extracurricular activities.
 Research experience is also considered but lack of such experience is not a barrier to entering the program.
+To see if you are eligible for a fee waiver for the GRE exam, please go to the Graduate Fee Waiver page.

 Can I apply directly to the PhD program with an undergraduate degree?